GlenWillms/f5-agility-labs-xc-caas/docs/class7/module4/lab2.rst

 **Environment Setup**
 To complete this lab section, we'll need to complete the following steps:

-- Ensure that the NAMESPACE and KUBECONFIG environment variables are set.
+- Ensure that the NAMESPACE
 - Review the Load Balancer and Origin Server Configuration.
 - Deploy Grafana using docker compose which will be proconfigured to match your namespace name for each of the 3 regions.